Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-In this section we demonstrate that the topological phase boundaries shown in Fig. 2(a) of the main text can be derived analytically.
-At the topological transition point, the localization length $\Lambda$ diverges under open boundary conditions due to the gap-closing property, which corresponds to $\Lambda^{-1} \rightarrow 0$.
+In this section, we analytically derive the topological phase boundaries shown in Fig. 2(a) of the main text for the 1D Hamiltonian (\ref{eq24}), and numerically extract the critical exponents from finite-size scaling.
+At the topological transition point, the localization length $\Lambda$ under the OBC diverges due to the gap-closing nature, which corresponds to $\Lambda^{-1} \rightarrow 0$.
 The inverse of localization length is expressed as

 where $\beta= (\sqrt{5}-1)/2$ is an irrational number.
+Thus, the topological transition occurs at critical points with $\bar{g}=0$, lying between two topologically distinct phases with winding number $\omega=1$ for $\bar{g}<0$ and $\omega=-1$ for $\bar{g}>0$, which are consistent with the results in the main text.

-Applying Birkhoff's ergodic theorem and utilizing the irrational nature of $\beta$, we convert the discrete summation into a continuous integration
+To further obtain the topological phase boundaries in the $W$-$h$ parameter plane, we utilize the irrational nature of $\beta$, which converts the discrete summation into a continuous integration:

 where the equality of the two integrals follows from the identity $\ln |W \cos (x+\pi) + h| = \ln |W \cos x - h|$.
 This integral can be solved as

 The topological phase transition occurs when $\Lambda^{-1} = 0$, which gives the critical points: